unocss/unocss/examples/sveltekit-scoped/README.md

 ### Conditional `class:` syntax

 Class names added using Svelte's class directive feature, `class:text-sm={bar}`, will also be compiled.
-No need to add `extractorSvelte` and custom extractors will not be used by this mode.
+No need to add `extractorSvelte`.
+Custom extractors will not be used by this mode.

 ```svelte
 <div class:text-sm={bar}>World</div>